coaic/eb-deployment-boto-scripts/README.md

 12. There is a reliance on AWS Elastic Beanstalk to create an initial bucket to maintain configuration data needed by the service in the region being used.

-13. Assumes an EC2 key pair exists for the region, assumes shelde-test-us-west-2.
+13. Assumes an EC2 key pair exists for the region, assumes *shelde-test-us-west-2*.

-14. Assumes default roles have been created by Elastic Beanstalk named: aws-elasticbeanstalk-ec2-role and aws-elasticbeanstalk-service-role
+14. Assumes default roles have been created by Elastic Beanstalk named: *aws-elasticbeanstalk-ec2-role* and *aws-elasticbeanstalk-service-role*
     -- this is a one time requirement, roles are not region specific.
-    -- aws-elasticbeanstalk-ec2-role should have the attached policies { AWSElasticBeanstalkWebTier, CloudWatchLogsFullAccess, AWSElasticBeanstalkMulticontainerDocker, AWSElasticBeanstalkWorkerTier }
+    -- aws-elasticbeanstalk-ec2-role should have the attached policies *{ AWSElasticBeanstalkWebTier, CloudWatchLogsFullAccess, AWSElasticBeanstalkMulticontainerDocker, AWSElasticBeanstalkWorkerTier }*
-    -- aws-elasticbeanstalk-service-role should have attached policies { AWSElasticBeanstalkEnhancedHealth, AWSElasticBeanstalkService }
+    -- aws-elasticbeanstalk-service-role should have attached policies *{ AWSElasticBeanstalkEnhancedHealth, AWSElasticBeanstalkService }*

 15. The EC2s launched by Elastic Beanstalk have public IPs assigned -- public internet connectivity is required for the EC2s to access
     Elastic Beanstalk API end points.